-Green cleaning is fast becoming a lost opportunity for improved performance and efficiency unless facility managers learn how to specify, monitor and promote it correctly.
+Green cleaning is fast becoming a lost opportunity for improved performance and efficiency.
+This will continue unless facility managers learn how to specify, monitor and promote it correctly.

 Bridget Gardner, director of Fresh Green Clean, Australia’s leading consultancy in sustainable cleaning practices, details how.

-In 2008, when the term ‘green’ represented all things innovatively and modern, the facilities sector witnessed a growth spurt in environmentally responsible products and services – commonly called ‘green cleaning’.
-In response to client demand, cleaning service providers and manufacturers invested heavily in sustainable products and equipment, albeit with varying degrees of credibility and effectiveness.
-Voluntary ‘eco-label’ standards for green cleaning chemicals evolved alongside this market, offering procurement managers third-party validation of claims.
+In 2008, the term ‘green’ represented all things innovative and modern.
+The facilities sector witnessed a growth spurt in environmentally responsible products and services – commonly called ‘green cleaning’.
+In response to client demand, cleaning service providers and manufacturers invested heavily in sustainable products.
+This was also true of equipment.
+Albeit both came with varying degrees of credibility and effectiveness.
+Voluntary ‘eco-label’ standards for green cleaning chemicals evolved alongside this market.
+This offered procurement managers third-party validation of claims.

 A LOST OPPORTUNITY

-Fast track to 2014 and, despite the requirement to supply ‘green’ cleaning products and consumables written into most cleaning contracts, the demand for eco-label certified products has slowed significantly.
-The potential a green cleaning program has to create efficiencies and engage with cleaning operators is being lost, as are the benefits to building occupants via cleaner air, improved hygiene and low toxicity.
+Fast track to 2014.
+Despite the requirement to supply ‘green’ cleaning products and consumables, written into most cleaning contracts, the demand for eco-label certified products has slowed significantly.
+The potential green cleaning program has to create efficiencies.
+Engaging with cleaning operators is being lost, as are the benefits to adding new occupants via cleaner air, improved hygiene and low toxicity.
 Why is this and what can you do about it?

-Cleaning standards start and finish with the client, via the contracts used to procure the services and the way they are managed.
+Cleaning standards start and finish with the client.
+It happens via contracts used to procure the services and the way they are managed.
 I have identified five characteristics of this process that prevent the delivery of more sustainable outcomes:

 ● Vague.
-Unless standards and certification codes are specified, it opens the door to the plethora of products carrying unsubstantiated or false green claims (called greenwashing).
+Unless standards and certification codes are specified, it opens the door to a plethora of products carrying unsubstantiated or false green claims (called greenwashing).

 ● No follow-up.
 The specs may be strong, but no monitoring took place to ensure correct supply at commencement and ongoing compliance during the contract life.

 ● Prescriptive.
-Specifications often stipulate the use of chemicals that fall outside the scope of many eco-label standards or contradict the sustainability requirements written in another section of the contract.
+Specifications often stipulate the use of chemicals that fall outside the scope of many eco-label standards.
+They may even contradict the sustainability requirements written in another section of the contract.

 ● Risk averse.
-A lack of willingness to take risks excludes innovations that fall outside the certification standards for chemicals and limits the full scope of green cleaning.
+A lack of willingness to take risks inhibits innovations that fall outside the certification standards for chemicals and limits the full scope of green cleaning.

 COMPLIANCE IS COMING